-Big 20th Century Fox budget; beefy, muscular musical theme by Elmer Bernstein; large, panoramic Utah locations (buttes and mesas) photographed by William Clothier; Clair Huffaker and James Edward Grant screenplay from a Paul Wellman novel; this movie has all the hallmarks of a successful John Wayne Western.
+Big 20th Century Fox budget; Michael Curtiz to direct; beefy, muscular musical theme by Elmer Bernstein; large, panoramic Utah locations (buttes and mesas) photographed by William Clothier; Clair Huffaker and James Edward Grant screenplay from a Paul Wellman novel; this movie has all the hallmarks of a major John Wayne Western.
 But it’s actually a big B-movie.

 It starts as an 1840s costume drama with the ladies in elegant dresses and the men in tail coats but as soon as Wayne appears in his usual garb (no concessions whatever to the 1840s) of red cavalry shirt, leather vest and gunbelt, exactly as he appeared in dozens of other Westerns set at any period you like, it goes out to ‘Texas’ where Duke is Ranger Jake Cutter and the action starts.
 The plot has ne’er-do-well New Orleans gambler Paul Regret (Stuart Whitman, who must have owned shares in Brylcreem), a part written with Cary Grant in mind, teaming up with Capt.
 Cutter to go undercover into Indian lands to thwart some dastardly Comancheros.
 In the book, Regret was the central character but for the film Cutter’s part had to be inflated, of course.
 Well, it was Duke.

 Don't you think Wayne looks like Harry Carey Sr?
 Duke would be honored, of course.

 Spanish Doña Pilar Graile (Ina Palin, in her first of two Westerns) flits from Mississippi river steamer to the Comancheros’ lair (it’s not clear why) and flirts with Regret and Cutter both.

 Horseface.
 Poor Jack, what indignities he had to suffer.